sachinmsahrma/Ant-Media-Docs/docs/Test-Plans.rst

 Test Plans
 ==========

-We have 5 different load test plans(prepared with JMeter) for different aims.
+We have 5 different load test plans for different aims.

 HLS Player Load Test
 --------------------